Raku/doc/CONTRIBUTING.md

         MyFunnyRole.do-it(2);   # OUTPUT: «example output␤»

-When documenting a pair of a sub and a method which both do the same thing, the heading should be `=head2 routine do-it`, and the next thing should be two or more lines with the signatures.
+When documenting a pair of a sub and a method with the same functionality, the heading should be `=head2 routine do-it`, and the next thing should be two or more lines with the signatures.
 Other allowed words instead of `method` are `sub`, `trait`, `infix`, `prefix`, `postfix`, `circumfix`, `postcircumfix`,